Thursday, 23 November 2023

 A ferry carried passengers across Loch Fyne from the quay at West Otter Ferry until 1948.
 Spot yellow iris and darting dragonflies as the path snakes across a stretch of wildlife-friendly bog, and watch out for ducks, geese and even the occasional otter by the loch’s edge.

 There are public toilets and plenty of places to eat, drink and shop at nearby Lochgilphead.
+Learn more about the surrounding area by visiting the Heart of Argyll website.

 Port Ann is about 4½ miles east of Lochgilphead on the A83.
 Look for the car park opposite the entrance to Port Ann village, behind the bus stop.